 - Cirque De Soleil

-Visit Cirque du Soleil's YouTube channel where the troupe regularly put on hour-long free shows.
+Visit Cirque du Soleil's website where the troupe host plenty of hour-long free shows.

 - Rosie Kay Dance Company

 The critically acclaimed five-star production 5 Soldiers is a collaboration between British choreographer Rosie Kay and the British army, giving an insight into the psychology and welfare of soldiers fighting on the front lines.